woodystock/learner-materials-react-props-and-state/activities/activity-7.md

 And there you have it!

-2 neat ways using JavaScript methods to reduce repetition in components! 🙌
+Two neat ways using JavaScript methods to reduce repetition in components! 🙌

 # Step 2 - console errors